urbit/urbit.org-reloaded/content/blog/desire-lines.md

 +++
-title = "Desire Lines to a New Internet" date = "2022-05-06" description = "As more DAOs, nft and digital communities find their way to Urbit, others are likely to follow their paths, making them their own, just like the network itself."
+title = "Desire Lines to a New Internet" date = "2022-05-06" description = "As more DAOs, NFT and digital communities find their way to Urbit, others are likely to follow their paths, making them their own, just like the network itself."
 [extra]
 author = ""
 ship = "~dalwes-migdec"